SGOOP-d: Estimating kinetic distances and reaction coordinate dimensionality for rare event systems from biased/unbiased simulations: Theory

 Here $d ^{(m)}$ is the contribution to the commute distance arising from the $m^{th}$ RC component, while $k^{(m)}_j$ and $\psi^{(m)}_j$ are the $j^{th}$ eigenvalue and eigenvector of the Maximum Caliber-based transition matrix $K^{(m)}$ calculated along along RC-component $\chi^{(m)}$ (Sec. \ref{sec:sgoop_details}).

 We want to mention two important points here.
-Firstly, for any RC component $\chi^{(m)}$ for $m\geq 1$, the construction of the rate matrix $K^{(m)}$ as detailed in Sec. \ref{sec:sgoop_details} ensures that the rates are ordered as per $0 < k_1^{(m)} \leq k_2^{(m)} \leq \st{...} $.
+Firstly, for any RC component $\chi^{(m)}$ for $m\geq 1$, the construction of the rate matrix $K^{(m)}$ as detailed in Sec. \ref{sec:sgoop_details} ensures that the rates are ordered as per $0 < k_1^{(m)} \leq k_2^{(m)} \leq ... $.
 This leads to a useful property that the commute distance is a strictly monotonically increasing function of adding further RC components as well as further eigenvectors along any RC component.
 By monitoring how $d^2_{\rm{comm}} = d ^{(1)} + d ^{(2)}+...$ converges with addition of RC components, we can quantify the dimensionality of the RC needed for a given system at hand.
 Secondly, the intuitive idea behind going from Eq. \ref{eq:d_comm2} to Eq. \ref{eq:cd_2RCs} is that different eigenvectors are orthogonal to each other allowing for a Euclidean distance measure.
 This is strictly true for the SGOOP-derived eigenvectors along a given RC component, i.e. the dot product of $\psi_j^{(m)}$ and $\psi_k^{(m)}$ is 0 $\forall j,k,m \geq 0$ as mentioned in Sec. \ref{sec:sgoop_details}.
-However when comparing $\psi_j^{(m)}\st{(\chi_m)}$ and $\psi_k^{(n)}\st{(\chi_n)}$ for $m \neq n$ i.e. for different RC components through multiple rounds of SGOOP\cite{smith2018multi} this is not strictly true, and thus we expect Eq. \ref{eq:cd_2RCs} to be an upper bound for the commute distance.
+However when comparing $\psi_j^{(m)}(\chi^{(m)})$ and $\psi_k^{(n)}(\chi'^{(n)})$ for $m \neq n$ i.e. for different RC components through multiple rounds of SGOOP\cite{smith2018multi} this is not strictly true, and thus we expect Eq. \ref{eq:cd_2RCs} to be an upper bound for the commute distance.
+Note that the error could come from any eigenpair of each SGOOP rate matrix arising from redundant contributions due to different RC components having some aspects of the same dynamical processes.
+However as we will show later in Sec.~\ref{sec:results}, as long as each optimal RC captures the most important features or slowest processes, in the next round of SGOOP, such optimal RC will efficiently reduce the error from the non-orthogonality, making Eq.~\ref{eq:cd_2RCs} a good approximation to those important features.